When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Older adults should be cautious because of the potentially strong sedative effects of some sleep aids as well as the potential to interact with other medications.

-Sleep Aids for Children and Pregnant People
+Sleep Aids for Children and Pregnant Women

-Pregnant people should talk with their doctor before taking any sleep aid, including dietary supplements like natural sleep aids.
+Pregnant women should talk with their doctor before taking any sleep aid, including dietary supplements like natural sleep aids.
 Some sleep medications can have harmful effects during pregnancy for either a woman or their baby.
 Those who are breastfeeding should also consult with a doctor before taking any sleep aid.